raganwald-deprecated/homoiconic/2012/08/method-decorators-and-combinators-in-coffeescript.md

       # mode
 ```

-Our decorators work just like Python method decorators, only we don't need any magic syntax for them because CoffeeScript, like JavaScript, already has this idea that functions can return functions and there's nothing particularly magic about defining a method, it's just an expression that evaluates to a function.([1](#notes)) In this case, our methods are expressions that take two decorators and apply them to a function literal.
+Our decorators work just like Python method decorators, only we don't need any syntactic sugar for them ([1](#notes)).
+CoffeeScript (and JavaScript, although these examples are in CoffeeScript) doesn't have any special syntax for defining methods, it's just an expression that evaluates to a function.
+In this case, our methods are expressions that take two decorators and apply them to a function literal.
+Because there's no special syntax, any expression will do.
+We exploit this when using our method decorators inline as part of the method "definition."

-We've worked out how to separate cross-cutting concerns from our method bodies and how to decorate our methods with them, without any special framework or module.
+So: We've worked out how to separate cross-cutting concerns from our method bodies and how to decorate our methods with them, without any special framework or module.
 It's just a natural consequence of JavaScript's underlying functional model.

 All it takes is to "Think in CoffeeScript."
 And you'll find that many other patterns and designs from other languages can be expressed in simple and straightforward ways if we just embrace the the things that CoffeeScript does well instead of fighting against it and trying to write a Ruby program in CoffeeScript syntax.